kekru/engelsystemgoesmobile/README.md

 # Tests

 To do a bit like TDD I build tests.
 You can rum them with `karma start`.
 In a future version it would be integrated into jenkins!

+Travis CI is ready :) Look here for how to add it to the welcomehelp/engelsystemgoesmobile